 Forestry and Climate Change is a course on silvicultural methods applied under environmental change.
 Mitigation and adaptation to climate change effects are key in the forest management systems.
 During the course, students will insight on the basic aspects of the effects of climate change on forest systems and how to help mitigate its effects.
 In addition, the students' abilities will be strengthened to obtain, elaborate, criticize and communicate scientific ideas to specialized and non-specialized audiences.

-1.2 Relationship with Academic Program
+1.2 Relation with other subject areas